damianhakert/damianhakert.github.io/source/_posts/2015-11-09-gitlab-dot-com-migration-to-azure.markdown

 - We didn't set up the support account before moving
 - We didn't run a staging environment

-We are however dedicated to ensuring that GitLab.com is fast and stable and are apologetic for the recent troubles our users have had to go through.
+We are however dedicated to ensuring that GitLab.com is fast and stable and are apologetic for the uptime troubles our users have had to endure since our migration.